Thomas-Walker-Lynch/DA2X/doc/context.md

     }
 ````

-  Here `not_five` and `five` are conveyances defined in the `main()` function.
+  Here `not_five` and `five` are sequences defined in the `main()` function.
 The call
   to `f` will continue through to be either `not_five` or to `five`.
 An examination of `f`
   will show that it always returns the five continuation.
 Hopefully the optimizer would
-  catch on to that and eliminate the function call and the `not_five` conveyance.
+  catch on to that and eliminate the function call and the `not_five` sequence.

   Variables declared in an encapsulating function, as for all functions, are by default
   declared in the function's stack frame.
 C calls this the ‘auto’ storage class.
 Thus,
-  function encapsulated conveyances may share the variables declared in the encapsulation.
+  function encapsulated sequences may share the variables declared in the encapsulation.
-  Together we call these variables the ‘context’ of the conveyances.
+  Together we call these variables the ‘context’ of the sequences.

   Though functions normally have only one point of return, we use a trampoline to
   effectively give encapsulating functions multiple points of return.
 If we had more
   execution over compilation we could eliminate the return and trampoline, and instead pop
-  the context off the stack and convey directly to the outer scope.
+  the context off the stack and continue directly to the outer scope.
 Perhaps someday the
   compiler optimizer will recognize such patterns and do this replacement for us.
 Also
   likely is that we will end up with a new computer language with native support for
-  conveyances.
+  sequences.

   Gcc has a nested function extension which makes it possible to define encapsulating
   functions inside of other functions.
 Nested functions may make use of variables found